So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 When it comes to bowling, your bowling ball is the most important tool in your arsenal.
 Without a ball there is no bowling, you would simply be stuck at the end of a sixty-foot lane yelling at some pins in hopes they would fall down and nobody considers that a fun way to pass the time.

-Now while many bowling alleys offer house balls or balls that are owned by the alley for bowlers to use, if you are considering taking bowling more seriously you are going to want your own set of bowling balls.
+Now while many bowling centers offer house balls or balls that are owned by the bowling alley for bowlers to use, if you are considering taking bowling more seriously you are going to want your own set of bowling balls.

 (Yes, you read that right, you want more than one ball and each ball should be different!)
 House balls are great for recreational or start-up bowlers as they get adjusted to the game but as you join leagues and begin weekly practices they quickly lose their charm.